single-spa/import-map-deployer/README.md

 - `port` (optional): The port to run the import-map-deployer on.
 Defaults to 5000.
 - `region` (optional): The [AWS region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) to be used when retrieving and updating the import map.
   This can also be specified via the [AWS_DEFAULT_REGION environment variable](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html), which is the preferred method.
+- `s3.putObject` (optional): The s3.putObject is an object that is merged with the default putObject parameters.
+This can contain and override any of of the valid request options, such as ACL, encoding, SSE, etc. The sdk options can be found [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property).
 - `s3Endpoint` (optional): The url for aws-sdk to call when interacting with S3.
 Defaults to AWS' default domain, but can be configured for
   Digital Ocean Spaces or other S3-compatible APIs.
 - `readManifest(env)` (optional): A javascript function that will be called to read the import map.
 One argument is provided, a string `env` indicating